vouch-opensource/krell/README.md

 must use static relative paths.
 The additional support for Node.js dependencies is useful when transitioning away from re-natal to Krell.

-It's important to note that adding a new asset or new Node library requires restarting the REPL.
+It's important to note that adding a new asset or new Node library currently requires restarting the REPL.

 Other than that there are no other limitations.
 The handling of `js/require` is implemented as an analyzer pass so if you want to create macros to generate